mcjojos/shortest-path/README.md

     **IMPORTANT!**
     If the assert command line argument is included in the run command it will cancel every other parameter except from -input.
 Namely it will cancel -output, -target, -source and -dimensions.
+    Assertion output is included in the log file instead of the output file and has the following form
+    ```
+    [ME -> Adam -> Philipp] - [Cost: 2.06]
+    Shipping cost defined for path from ME -> Philipp is correctly asserted to 2.06
+    [ME -> Adam -> Diana -> Martin] - [Cost: 16.96]
+    Shipping cost defined for path from ME -> Martin is correctly asserted to 16.96
+    [ME -> Stefan] - [Cost: 8.0]
+    Shipping cost defined for path from ME -> Stefan is correctly asserted to 8.0
+    ```

 #### Run by examples
-Remember that you have to first run
+Remember that you have to first run in order to produce the jar file
 ```
 mvn clean package
 ```
-in order to produce the jar file.

 Now suppose the input file contains the following lines
 ```
 ME,Stefan:100,Amir:1042,Martin:595,Adam:10,Philipp:128